 Alternatives to FinViz Elite and Trade Ideas

 FinViz and Trade Ideas are two popular and well-designed stock screeners that can help take your trading to the next level.
 FinViz is best suited for traders who need a comprehensive stock scanner at a reasonable price.
-Trade Ideas is for advanced traders who want to take advantage of custom strategies and artificial intelligence, and who are willing to pay a high premium for the software’s unique tools.
+Trade Ideas is for advanced day traders who want to take advantage of custom strategies and artificial intelligence, and who are willing to pay a premium for the software’s unique tools.